redstrate/redstrate.com/README.md

 # redstrate.com

-This is the source code of my personal website hosted [redstrate.com](https://redstrate.com/).
+This is the source code of my personal website hosted at [redstrate.com](https://redstrate.com/).

 ## Building